 The court found that the relative bargaining strengths between the Lux and consumers and the deception combined to show that the sales were a result of pressure tactics.
 On that basis, the conduct was found to be unconscionable.
 The court also paid particular regard to two aspects of Lux’s conduct: the failure to comply with the door-to-door selling requirements; and the “deceptive ruse” used to enter the women’s homes.

-From 12 November 2016, the unfair contract term provisions in both the ACL and ASICA will apply to certain small business contracts.
+Since 12 November 2016, the unfair contract term provisions in both the ACL and ASICA have applied to certain small business contracts.
 These are described further below.

 The ACL and the ASICA provides that unfair terms in covered contracts are void.
 A term is “unfair” when it:

 • causes a significant imbalance in the parties’ rights and obligations arising under the contract;